 Furthermore, we identified authors in the field of the action-effect literature, searched through their available papers, and contacted them along with authors of other identified articles to ensure full coverage, and to maximize inclusion of unpublished data and/or manuscripts that are also relevant (Feltz & May, 2017).
 See Supplementary Materials template for contacting authors subsection.
 We contacted authors of studies with missing data for clarifications and information.
 We documented this process and the relevant results in the coding sheet (Contacting the Authors tab).
 We saved all final studies included in the total search into a cloud folder, accessible from the OSF link or directly via: [to be provided by Stage 2].

 In total, we contacted [number of authors, to be entered by Stage 2], [number of authors responded, to be entered by Stage 2] responded, and [number of authors that provided additional relevant papers, data, or information, to be entered by Stage 2] provided [number of extra studies included through this search process, to be entered by Stage 2] additional data/papers that were eventually included in our meta-analysis (Appelbaum et al., 2018).
 Lastly, we issued a call for unpublished findings on online forums, research platforms, and social media (e.g., ResearchGate, listservs, social media) on [insert dates].
 We set up a project on ResearchGate and added all identified articles as references, where possible, as another method of trying to reach and notify authors about this project.
 We used ResearchGate and OSF to keep track related of articles, projects, and authors, and to provide an open-access list of available studies (links: [insert link]).
-The OSF project was also used to store our the Datafile (with all articles and studies), the RMarkdown code and outputs, and preprints.
+The OSF project was also used to store the Datafile (with all articles and studies), the RMarkdown code and outputs, and preprints.

 After the above search procedures, the lead author and a coauthor scanned all abstracts, tables, and method sections to identify the relevance of the sources.
 If the article was relevant to our analysis, the lead author and a coauthor read more of the article to determine whether it met the inclusion criteria.
 This round of screening enabled us to exclude XX articles, reducing our sample of studies to YY articles with a total of YYYY participants.
 [This is planned and depends on identifying another coder.
 Will be updated if changed.]